 Whatever the resolution of such fundamental issues, in practice the provisions for amending federal constitutions are usually designed to provide some protection for the continued existence and autonomy of constituent units.
 Thus, it is common for constitutional changes in federations to require the approval of both the national legislature and a large proportion of constituent units, either for all amendments or at least for those of particular importance to the constituent units.
 In addition, federal constitutions may grant extraordinary protection to the territorial integrity of existing constituent units and to their participation in the processes of the federal government.
-For example, the United States Constitution forbids tampering with either state borders or the equal representation of states in the Senate not only by congressional legislation but also by the ordinary processes of constitutional amendment.34 mini-federations of local units.35 As a result, many of the concerns that complicate the system of constitutional amendment at the federal level do not apply at the subnational level.
-So constitutional amendment at the subnational level tends to be easier and more "popular."36 Often, there are more mechanisms for constitutional change available at the subnational level-in Florida, for example, there are five separate procedures for amending the state constitution.
+For example, the United States Constitution forbids tampering with either state borders or the equal representation of states in the Senate not only by congressional legislation but also by the ordinary processes of constitutional amendment.

+Although one might view provinces, states, and cantons as made up of local units of government, these constituent units are usually not understood as mini-federations of local units.35 As a result, many of the concerns that complicate the system of constitutional amendment at the federal level do not apply at the subnational level.
+So constitutional amendment at the subnational level tends to be easier and more "popular."
+Often, there are more mechanisms for constitutional change available at the subnational level-in Florida, for example, there are five separate procedures for amending the state constitution.
 Constituent units tend to make greater use of alternatives to legislative proposal, such as conventions or constituent assemblies (for example, in Argentina, Mexico, United States and Switzerland) and referenda (for example, in Australia, Germany, Mexico, Russia, Spain, Switzerland, and the United States).
 Even within a single federation, the constituent units of a federation may establish different mechanisms for amending their constitutions, although in general there is a greater tendency to involve the populace directly in the proposal or ratification of constitutional changes (for example, in Brazil, Mexico, Switzerland, and the United States).
 And although there may be notable exceptions, it appears that overall subnational constitutions are amended more frequently than are their federal counterparts.